sheunaluko/medik/README.md

 ###### Note: This application was developed for a Stanford Biomedical Informatics Class Project.
 It contains material from the Step Up To Medicine textbook but in no way claims to own the copyright to this information.
-It is not intended for commercial use or distribution
+It is not intended for commercial use or distribution.
+It is solely for demonstrations purposes.